abelardojarab/emacs-config/.emacs.d/projectile/README.md

 <kbd>C-c p 4 f</kbd> | Jump to a project's file using completion and show it in another window.
 <kbd>C-c p d</kbd> | Display a list of all directories in the project.
 With a prefix argument it will clear the cache first.
 <kbd>C-c p 4 d</kbd> | Switch to a project directory and show it in another window.
+<kbd>C-c p 4 a</kbd> | Switch between files with the same name but different extensions in other window.
 <kbd>C-c p T</kbd> | Display a list of all test files(specs, features, etc) in the project.
 <kbd>C-c p l</kbd> | Display a list of all files in a directory (that's not necessarily a project)
 <kbd>C-c p s g</kbd> | Run grep on the files in the project.